Salesforce.com Review—An Independent Assessment

 Sales Cloud also includes basic Partner Relationship Management (PRM).
 This application sync's communication between brand owners and indirect channels and gives brand management performance visibility into both direct and indirect channels.
 PRM includes routine process support for lead distribution, deal registration, content sharing, partner attribute data tracking and partner portals.
 Unfortunately, more advanced PRM functions such as partner capacity planning, lead routing based on partner scoring, approval processing for special pricing requests, automated partner approved discount thresholds, co-op or MDF (Marketing Development Funds) financial management, partner reimbursement for approved expenditures, configure/price/quote (CPQ), partner sales order processing and the like are not available.

 While PRM delivers process consistency, automation and information in largest part for brand owners, actual implementation is a double edged sword.
 Delivering PRM through the cloud removes the need for partners of varying sophistication and resources to deploy hardware, software and staffing simply to communicate with their brand providers.
 Nonetheless, getting partners to actually use the brand owners PRM system, particularly when they already have their own CRM system, is a significant investment and cultural challenge that often trumps good intentions.
 Salesforce PRM is therefore ideally suited for partners who already use Salesforce.com.

 Next - Salesforce.com Service Cloud Review >>

-Salesforce has become the category leader that other on-demand CRM providers seek to challenge.
-The company has been markedly successful in both strategy and execution for over a decade.
+Salesforce has become the category leader that other cloud CRM providers seek to challenge.
+The company has been markedly successful in both strategy and execution since its inception.